Jayuggi/my-first-webpage/README.md

 --2 Ensure you have a web browser installed
 --3 Open using browser
 ##H2 Licensing Information
 This code features a MIT license.
-It is free for all to use without need for permission.
+It is free for all to use without need for permission from the developers.